 Alaskan Malamutes are considered a large breed, weighing between 75-100 lbs.
-As larger breeds tend to live shorter lives than their smaller counterparts, longevity is important to consider before adopting a puppy.
+As larger breeds tend to live shorter lives than their smaller counterparts, longevity is important to consider before adopting a puppy; but how long do Alaskan Malamutes live?

 Fortunately, there are easy ways to increase the lifespan of Alaskan Malamutes, including exercise, regular check-ins, and a good diet.

-Read ahead for everything you need to know about Alaskan Malamute’s lifespan and how to do your best at giving them the longest, healthiest life possible.
+Read ahead for everything you need to know about Alaskan Malamute’s lifespan and how to do your best to give them the longest, healthiest life possible.

 - Common Health Problems in Malamutes